cloudflare/webcm/README.md

 ## Concepts

-External Components can be used with any compliant third-party manager.
-Example third-party managers are Cloudflare Zaraz and the open-source EC-Web server, which serves as an implementation reference.
+External Components can be used with any compliant External Components Manager (ECM).
+Example ECMs are Cloudflare Zaraz and the open-source EC-Web server, which serves as an implementation reference.

-It is the responsbility of the third-party manager to implement the External Components APIs, and to provide an interface for website owners to set their settings or configure their events.
+It is the responsbility of the ECM to implement the External Components APIs, and to provide an interface for website owners to set their settings or configure their events.

 ## Manifest

 Every External Component includes a `manifest.json`.
-The manifest file includes information that the third-party manager uses when presenting the tool to the website owners.
+The manifest file includes information that the ECM uses when presenting the tool to the website owners.

 ```json
 {